 Dr. Foust first came to Italy as an undergraduate student in 1980.
 He acquired his PhD at New York University in the Comparative Literature department where he focused on Italian and English medieval literature.
 While living in New York he co-edited the literary magazine resister—which published excerpts from his novel Inbetween.
 His prose poems and creative fiction has appeared in The Village Voice, The Spin Alternative Music Guide, and Sojourner Magazine.
 Dr. Foust has taught or currently teaches Renaissance and Modern Italian literature and Creative Writing at Studio Art Centers International, Italian Literature, Dante, Creative Writing and various comparative topics for the California State University, Epic Poetry, Boccaccio and Chaucer, Studies in Fiction and The Modern European Novel for Gonzaga University, all three in Florence Italy.
 He has also taught Italian Literature (modern and pre-modern) and Dante for Richmond College in Florence and the International Studies Institute at Palazza Rucellai as well as a Great Books course at New York University’s Villa La Pietra, also in Florence.

-Alia Nardini (Political Science)
+Alia Nardini (International Relations)

 Mili Romano (Italian Language)